matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

 $ sudo mv filebeat /usr/local/bin/filebeat
 ```

+If you ran into build trouble, feel free to post a note on the [filebeat forum](https://discuss.elastic.co/tags/c/elastic-stack/beats/28/filebeat).
+You can even mention me, though I suspect other engineers will jump in before I even notice.

-And finally set up a service to keep it running.
+And finally I set up a systemd service to keep it running.
 I originally extracted this definition from the filebeat deb package and modified the executable path.

 ```
 $ cat /etc/systemd/system/filebeat.service